mnakamae/Portfolio/Cybersecurity/Caesar Cipher/README.md

 # Caesar Cipher

 ## DESCRIPTION
 This project involved deciphering ciphertexts encrypted using the caesar cipher algorithm.
 This is a simple substitution encryption algorithm that replaces letters based on the specified shift in alphabet dictated by a key letter.
 This algorithm can be solved through brute force and simple frequency analysis to find the decrypted plaintext.
-The sample encrypted files can be found in the encrypted files directory.
+The sample encrypted files can be found in the encrypted directory.

 ## INSTRUCTIONS